sunrise CUP

 I left my tenured position in paradise in 1994 to freelance as a consultant in Beijing.
 Major projects involved work with the National Bureau of Statistics measuring small scale business activity for the national accounts and efforts to facilitate economic engagement across the border with Central Asia.

-The Central Asia work led to writing a chapter for a volume on China’s western region of Xinjiang, and this got me blacklisted along with all other contributors to the volume.
+The Central Asia work led to writing a chapter for a volume on China’s western region of Xinjiang, which got me blacklisted along with all other contributors to the volume.
 From 2003 to 2010 one visa effort after another met with failure.
 Between 2010 and 2019, I managed to get back in five times for short visits, although it took a lot of pull.
 In the latest plot twist, in 2023 I have been able to get two visas with no eminent figure taking responsibility for me and no interview at the Chinese embassy.
 What's more, the print version of my textbook was approved for sale in China, although the latest news is that this is a "dynamic process".

 In hindsight, I've come to feel the Chinese government did me a favor by forcing me to branch out.
 I spent four years at the National University of Singapore and three at the University of the Philippines, and continue to maintain residency in both Manila and Los Angeles.

 The inception of Macroeconomics for Emerging East Asia traces to NUS where the misfit of American macro texts for teaching students from Asia became painfully obvious.
 I set out to fill the need for a textbook suited to the region, and was able to shape material with the help of students at the University of the Philippines (2015-17) and the KDI School of Public Policy and Management in Korea (summer 2019).
+I taught the published book at Ateneo de Manila University in 2024 at the intermediate level.

 Calla Wiemer